 Example of this strategy done wrong: Microsoft paid a ton of money to power Yahoo! search.
 They didn’t negotiate for a nice, big “powered by Bing” mention (their current mention is tiny, nobody sees it).
 They missed the opportunity.
 This is a big mistake - if you’re trading a business asset for exposure, maximize that exposure.

 Oyster’s content pieces have been everywhere (Eytan is sharing a slide now with many recognizable big publication logos).
 Oyster gets content on these sites daily.

 Oyster traffic by quarter (slide chart) shows fast growth over the last few years.

-Q from Rand Fishkin: What percentage of traffic is social vs content pieces vs organic?
+Q and AQ from Rand Fishkin: What percentage of traffic is social vs content pieces vs organic?
 A: It’s peaky so we don’t get too granular.
 We haven’t done great with social (not a meaningful driver of our traffic).